Skip to content

 COP29 has to prove very strong global political leadership

 Currently we lack the global political structures to actually get this fixed for GHG.
-So we pledge for a first global direct democratic vote (referendum) with potentially 5.4 billion people easily participating and the development of a “Global Democratic Republic” (out of the United Nations).
+So we advocate for a first global direct democratic vote (referendum) with potentially 5.4 billion people easily participating and the development of a “Global Democratic Republic” (out of the United Nations).
 This can enable the in our view most important & urgent (highest priority) needed transformation away from fossil fuel & meat production into a healthy & thus sustainable energy and food supply.

 Post navigation